aws-deadline/deadline-cloud-for-maya/DEVELOPMENT.md

 submitting jobs to Deadline Cloud to run using your modified adaptor.
 Then, test it out on a real render farm only once you think that your change is functioning as you'd like.

+#### Schema Versioning and the Integration Data Interface Version

+The adaptor uses two JSON schema files to define the contract between the Maya submitter (running on artist workstations) and the Maya adaptor (running on cloud render workers):

+- `src/deadline/maya_adaptor/MayaAdaptor/schemas/init_data.schema.json` - Defines the initialization data passed once when the adaptor starts
+- `src/deadline/maya_adaptor/MayaAdaptor/schemas/run_data.schema.json` - Defines the per-task data passed for each frame/task to render

+**Important:** Whenever you modify either of these schema files, you **must** also update the `integration_data_interface_version` in `src/deadline/maya_adaptor/MayaAdaptor/adaptor.py` following semantic versioning.

 #### Running the Adaptor Locally

 To run the adaptor you will first need to create two files: